Fun Facts

 In 2019, I passed the national board exam for health and wellness coaches, written in conjunction with the Medical Board of Examiners, earning my coaching credential.

-In 2023, I passed the Certificate Examination for Nutrition Specialists, demonstrating mastery of the knowledge and skills required of certified nutrition specialists.
+In 2023, I passed the Certificate Examination for Nutrition Specialists, in addition to completing 1,000 clinical hours in mentorship, demonstrating mastery of the knowledge and skills required of certified nutrition specialists.

 I serve as adjunct faculty at The George Washington University, where I have also developed curriculum for both undergraduate and graduate programs.
-I previously taught at Bauman College and Northern Virginia Community College, in addition to writing curriculum for the Nutritional Therapy Association.
-I also serve on the DE&I Taskforce for the Academic Consortium for Integrative Medicine and Health (ACIMH).
+I previously taught at Bauman College and Northern Virginia Community College, in addition to writing curriculum for the Nutritional Therapy Association’s Health Coaching program.
+I served on the DE&I Taskforce for the Academic Consortium for Integrative Medicine and Health (ACIMH).

 My Approach